HeleneFabia/house-prices-kaggle/README.md

 My model uses every single feature in the dataframe.
 Creating new features that bundle some of the given features (e.g. the total number of square feet of a house) could make the model slimmer and thus faster and maybe more accurate (since fewer features may reduce the risk of overfitting).

-I only experimented with two types of decision tree algorithm, Random Forest Regressor and Extra Trees Regressor.
-Maybe Gradient Boosting or XGBoost would yield better results.
+I only experimented with one types of decision tree algorithm, Random Forest Regressor.
+Maybe ExtraTrees Regressor, Gradient Boosting or XGBoost would yield better results.